Izu Peninsula・Hakone – Luxury Onsen Ryokan Guide

 Q10.
 What’s included in Miramar’s chauffeur service?

-Alphard vehicle, luggage help, ryokan check-in support, flexible stops, and airport transfers.
+Toyota Alphard vehicle, luggage assistance, ryokan check-in support, flexible sightseeing stops, and airport transfers.